BT Slingsby steps down from CEO, end of FY2018

 BT Slingsby will remain in his CEO role until the end of March, 2019.
 The GHIT Fund is undertaking a global search for his successor.
 Under Dr. Slingsby’s leadership, GHIT’s funding partners and sponsors increased from eight to 26 impressive organizations; capital under management increased from $100 million to $350 million; and GHIT now manages a robust portfolio over 40 ongoing programs for innovative drugs, vaccines, and diagnostics.

-“Leading GHIT through its launch, operationalization, and scale up - with such exceptional partners and a truly remarkable management team - been the honor of my life.” says BT Slingsby.
+“Leading GHIT through its launch, operationalization, and scale up - with such exceptional partners and a truly remarkable management team - has been the honor of my life.” says BT Slingsby.
 “GHIT was conceived with a mentor of mine, launched with the support of key persons in industry, government and at the Foundation, and grew with the counsel of our Council, Board, Selection Committee, and Advisory Panel.
 It is true partnership at its best and I believe the stellar leadership team in place will continue to guide GHIT through its next chapter, and I plan to stay on through the fiscal year to ensure a very smooth transition."

 Hiroki Nakatani, Board Chair of GHIT says, “Dr. Slingsby’s creativity, imagination, and strong leadership have deeply influenced and catalyzed the engagement and dedication of key domestic and international stakeholders in global health for neglected patients around the globe.
 The paper napkin on which he first sketched GHIT’s model in 2011 is framed on the GHIT office wall.
-Every time our team see it, we are reinspired and remined to keep moving forward.”
+Every time our team sees it, we are reinspired and remined to keep moving forward.”